espocrm/documentation/docs/development/metadata/fields.md

 Wherer the field may contain personal data.

+## textFilter

+*boolean*

+The field will be available in the list of text filters (in the Entity Manager tool).

+## fieldDefs

+Definitions to carry to ORM attribute defs.

 ## valueFactoryClassName

 A factory that creates value-objects for this field.
 Should implement `Espo\ORM\Value\ValueFactory` inteface.
 A value-object can be obtainer by calling `getValueObject` method on an `Entity`.